foundata/guidelines/oci-container-image-guide.md

 - Within the effective remediation deadline, the project owner MUST either release a newly qualified remediated digest or obtain and record an approved exception as defined above. `IG0315`<a id="ig0315"></a>
-- Immutable version and release tags MUST NOT be repointed for remediation.
-The registry owner enforces immutability; ConClear refuses a different existing digest and reports observed repointing as a policy failure.
+- Version and release tags MUST NOT be repointed for remediation.
+The release owner maintains their stability; ConClear refuses a different existing digest and reports observed repointing as a policy failure.
   `IG0316`<a id="ig0316"></a>
 - A convenience tag MUST advance only through ConClear's verified promotion,